Melindrea/smaty.se-content/pages/characters.md

 pageTitle: Among living and dead
 title: Characters of Småty
 hasSubmenu: true
+excerpt: "Introduction to characters that build up the present and past of the Småty series."
 ---

 When making characters, the key thing is to make them come to live.
 If you